tzolov/elasticsearch-hadoop/README.md

 ...
 ```
 The result collection of `MapWritable` elements represents the `source` data as it appears in the input ES index.
 The JSON format in ES is mapped into Hadoop `MapWritable` types.
-Use the 'get(new Text("key"))` method to read the data.
+One can use the `get(new Text("attributeName"))`
+method to retrieve a particular attribute value.

 ### Writing
 ```java